Tuition & Financial Aid

 For information about renewability of Jacobs School of Music awards, please consult the Undergraduate Financial Aid Policies.

-Please note that Jacobs School of Music freshman applicants are not considered for the IU Automatic Scholarships administered by the IU Office of Scholarships.
+Please note that Jacobs School of Music freshman applicants are not considered for the IU Achievement Scholarships administered by the IU Office of Scholarships.
 The Jacobs School of Music administers these scholarships, taking into consideration the combination of academic achievement and talent as it is demonstrated in the audition.
 This enables music applicants to be considered for scholarship on the basis of their SAT/ACT, GPA, and musical talent, rather than on SAT/ACT and GPA alone.
 Jacobs School of Music applicants may still apply for IU Scholarship opportunities via the Selective Scholarship Application, information for which can be found on the IU Office of Scholarships website.

 Need-Based Financial Aid